 With the emergence of the internet and social media sites focused on sharing information or products, some officers are reluctant to talk to others within their respective organizational space but will reach out to others via social media to ask for assistance, for products, or for other information that most likely resides within the organization.
 In my opinion, young officers are more comfortable with the relative “safety” of computers/internet versus face-to-face interactions.
 Social media is all well and good but remember that your Facebook friend will not be around to help you when you are on a training or combat mission.
-Force yourself to communicate with, ask questions of, and share information with other leaders within your organization or unit.
-Collaborate and Communicate!!!
+Force yourself to communicate, ask questions, and share information with other leaders within your organization or unit.
+Collaborate and Communicate!

 Welcome to the Team!!

 Start a conversation, spark a transformation.